pippinbarr/cart263-2019/slides/jquery/jquery.md

 - So `$('div')` means "select all the `div` elements on the page"
 - The result the function returns is a special __object__ created by jQuery
 - We can store the result of this selection in a variable (note it is common practice to name variables that will store jQuery objects with a leading `$`)
-- In particular it has lots of special functions we can call on it with dot notation...
+- The resulting selection has lots of special functions we can call on it with dot notation...

 ---